Michael Flynn Left The Trump White House This Week. Here's How That Happened

 Trump tweets, "If Russia, or some other entity, was hacking, why did the White House wait so long to act?
 Why did they only complain after Hillary lost?"

-Secretary of State John Kerry says on CNN that President Obama did issue a warning about Russian hacking, but he also "had to be obviously sensitive to not being viewed as interfering on behalf of a candidate or against a candidate or in a way that promoted unrealistic assessments about what was happening."
+Secretary of State John Kerry says on CNN that then-President Obama did issue a warning about Russian hacking, but he also "had to be obviously sensitive to not being viewed as interfering on behalf of a candidate or against a candidate or in a way that promoted unrealistic assessments about what was happening."

-President Obama tells NPR's Steve Inskeep that the U.S. will strike back against Russia, one way or another, in response to that country's attempts to influence the U.S. election.
+Obama tells NPR's Steve Inskeep that the U.S. will strike back against Russia, one way or another, in response to that country's attempts to influence the U.S. election.

 "I think there is no doubt that when any foreign government tries to impact the integrity of our elections, that we need to take action," he says.
 "And we will — at a time and place of our own choosing.
 Some of it may be explicit and publicized; some of it may not be."